Cowboy Caviar Mini Bell Peppers

 The verdict on the Über?
 MMMmmm, so good!
 It tasted like a healthy version of a salted nut roll.
 Yes, please.
 I’m excited to try the rest of the flavors!
 It did a nice job of holding me over for a couple of hours too.

 Kate and I were out for over an hour, walking and talking, catching up, and taking in the beautiful sights and smells of fall.
 It made me so incredibly happy to see her.
 It was bittersweet saying good bye as always, BUT I will be seeing her again in about one month because I will be journeying out to Georgia to visit her!
 I can’t wait!
-I love love love her, my Katie boo boo boo. :smile:
+I love love love her, my Katie boo boo boo. 🙂

 Throughout the afternoon I tackled random projects around the house.
 I organized the front closet, did some laundry, reorganized our kitchen, and brought up wedding gifts that we still had in the basement that we now have room for upstairs.